6SL3PT/react-css227-project/README.md

 # Music Service Web Project

-## Server Side Branch
-This repository is created for practice & study.
-A music service web made with MERN stack, this branch is for server of both sites (client & admin).

 The original purpose of this project is to complete the assignment (KMUTT, CSS227), which had minimum functionality requirement as follow:

 -   [USER] Sign up, Sign in, Sign out (User / Manager)